 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On February 1st we celebrate one of the Orthodox Church's great ancient saints, Brigid of Ireland.
+One of the Orthodox Church's great ancient saints is Brigid of Ireland.
 Born in about 451, she was the daughter of an Irish chieftain and one of the female slaves in his court.
 Even as a child, Brigid apparently noticed and cared about poverty and destitution, responding by giving away her own and her family's considerable possessions to people in need.

 This generosity did not meet with the wholehearted approval of her father, who complained to a friend that his daughter was bankrupting his household.
 The friend answered, "Let her be.
 She has more virtue before God than either you or I."

 Brigid grew into a cultivated, energetic young woman with a sunny spirit.
 She had plenty of chances to marry, but turned them down and followed her desire to be a nun.
 With several other young women she established a monastic community, located under a large oak tree.
 It became known as the "Church of the Oak" (in Gaelic Cill-Dara), and she is sometimes called "Brigid of Kildare"--an English rendering of Cill-Dara.